 Breeders with experience and knowledge will charge more for their expertise, and rightly so.
 And although they do charge a bit more for their better quality pups, it often means you’ll spend less in the future on vet bills and training.
 Plus, it means bringing home a happy and healthy pup, which is worth its weight in gold.

 Reputable breeders will test their dogs for common health concerns seen in the breed, which means there is less chance of your pup developing it.
 Unfortunately, poor-quality breeders do not.
 Instead, they breed sick dogs to maximize their profits, increasing the chance of sick puppies.
 Poor quality breeders are savvy in looking like responsible breeders, so you must research them thoroughly.

 Some breeders breed award-winning dogs, meaning they are more likely to produce potential champion pups.
-If you are looking for a show stopper, you are better off working with a breeder who produces a top breed bloodline.
+If you are looking for a show-stopper, you are better off working with a reputable breeder who produces a top-breed bloodline.
 These guys come with a higher price tag, more towards the $3,000 that we mentioned earlier.

 Location & Time Of Year

 The price of a pup also depends on the breeder’s location.
 If they live in a high-cost area, they will have to charge slightly more to cover their costs.
 Equally, some areas favor Danes more than others, meaning the demand is slightly higher.
 And where there’s more demand, there are higher price tags.
 The time of the year can also affect the cost of the pup.
 Puppies ready to take home in the summer are likely to be higher than those in the winter.